HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 When bfcache was first introduced, it brought noticeable improvements to Core Web Vitals.
 Based on that, Chrome is gradually bringing bfcache to more sites that were previously ineligible due to the use of the Cache-Control: no-store header.
 This change aims to further improve site performance.

 Unload event, as well as cache-control:no-store, do not directly affect the page's visual stability.
 As already mentioned, the concept of bfcache load as a side-effect has this positive impact by eliminating some potential issues affecting metrics directly, such as unsized images or dynamic content.
-To continue exploring the visual stability aspect of the web, let’s check some of the practices that directly impact the CLS.
+To continue exploring the visual stability aspect of the web, let's check some of the practices that directly impact the CLS.

 ### CLS best practices